dentarg/auth0-blog/_posts/2017-09-01-how-do-i-modernize-my-legacy-system.markdown

 related:
 - 2017-07-21-the-role-of-identity-in-application-modernization
 - 2017-07-14-getting-a-competitive-edge-with-a-microservices-based-architecture
 - 2017-08-22-for-the-best-security-think-beyond-webhooks
 ---

 If you're dealing with a legacy system, you might need a complete overhaul.
 It's likely that many services have become outdated over the last 10 years you've had it, and patches don't really work long-term.

-Legacy systems aren't good for business or your engineers' sanity—they keep you from introducing modern features while forcing the team to run around fixing bugs.
-However, a lot of companies stick with their legacy systems even when they know how badly they [n](https://auth0.com/blog/the-role-of-identity-in-application-modernization/)[eed to modernize](https://auth0.com/blog/the-role-of-identity-in-application-modernization/).
+Legacy systems aren't good for business or your engineers' sanity, they keep you from introducing modern features while forcing the team to run around fixing bugs.
+However, a lot of companies stick with their legacy systems even when they know how badly they [need to modernize](https://auth0.com/blog/the-role-of-identity-in-application-modernization/).
 A major factor holding teams back is that you can't do an overhaul all at once.

-That's ok—you just need to find your pain points, prioritize, and get started with some quick wins.
+That's ok, you just need to find your pain points, prioritize, and get started with some quick wins.
 We'll first talk about how legacy systems are damaging, and then lead you through how to locate the places in your system that need the most work, how to prioritize by cost, benefits, and alternatives, and how to update one piece at a time.

 ## How legacy systems hurt you